-The Arthritis Foundation has previously supported groundbreaking research that led to the development of early biologics used in the treatment of RA.
-In 2021, the Arthritis Foundation
+The Arthritis Foundation (AF) has previously supported ground-breaking research that led to the development of early biologics used in the treatment of RA.
+In 2021, the AF

 Medical and Scientific Advisory Committee formed an Expert Working Group of academic and government RA experts to prioritize the unmet medical needs and potential research areas of interest for funding in RA research.
-Based on their recommendations, the Arthritis Foundation is releasing this RFP, which is open to investigators affiliated with U.S. academic institutions and hospitals that are committed to improving the outcomes of the RA patient community through biomedical (translational, clinical) and/or health outcomes research.
+Based on their recommendations, AF is releasing this RFP, which is open to investigators affiliated with US academic institutions and hospitals who are committed to improving the outcomes of the RA patient community through biomedical (translational, clinical) and/or health outcomes research.